shlienlab/raccoon/docs/classification.rst

-The k-NN run requires the dataset to be predicted, the original dataset used to build the clusters, their membership table (as output by :code:`recursive_clustering`) and the path to the reference folder (:code:`raccoon_data`) containing the trained maps.
+The k-NN run requires the dataset to be predicted, the original dataset used to build the clusters, their membership table (as output by :code:`cluster`) and the path to the reference folder (:code:`raccoon_data`) containing the trained maps.
 It also takes an output folder for logging purposes, a debugging mode switch and a GPU switch.

-The output is in the same one-hot-encoded matrix format (rows as samples, columns classes) as the recursive clustering output table.
+The output is in the same one-hot-encoded matrix format (rows as samples, columns classes) as the iterative clustering output table.